 Inference: The 95% binomial wald confidence interval for the risk difference is (-0.113, 0.028).
 The chi-square p-value is 0.2746.
 With α = 0.05, we cannot reject the null hypothesis that probability of death in 5 years and serum LDL are independent.
 In fact the probability of death in 5 years is higher among those with lower serum LDL.

+Score: 7

+Comments: analysis is appropriate and the methods are described appropriately.

+The inference should be more detailed

 Methods: The odds of death across groups whether subjects have high serum LDL are calculated, and a 95% confidence interval is constructed using the log odds.
 Denote OR = ad/bc as the odds of death of subjects with high serum LDL, then the woolf OR and 95% confidence intervals of OR are calculated in STATA using the following data: